snowplow/snowplow-gtm-server-side-tag/README.md

 ## Installation

+_The server Docker image must be 2.0.0 or later._

 ### Installing from the Google Tag Manager Template Gallery

 1. From the Templates tab in GTM Server Side, click "Search Gallery" in the Tag Templates section